jkudase/RESTful_Application_Service/README.md

 # Objective

-Online Application Service that accepts Human Pose Skeletal key points of a sign video and return the label of the sign as a JSON Response.
+Online RESTful Application Service that accepts Human Pose Skeletal key points of a sign video and return the label of the sign as a JSON Response.
 The Key points are generated using TensorFlow’s Pose Net.

 •	For generating the key points, please follow instructions in the link -> https://github.com/prashanthnetizen/posenet_nodejs_setup